 AI has revolutionised how businesses archive, process, and extract information.
 One of the most exciting aspects of an AI-powered DMS platform is the potential of machine learning in data analytics to boost decision-making and enhance process optimisation.
 With companies overloaded with information, the feasibility of data extraction and analytics is a vital advantage that modern DMS offer in transforming data silos into actionable insights.

-Fueling the concept of a smart building, contemporary DMS are reshaping how owners and facility managers collate and utilise their building's information.
-Each party benefits from the increased access, faster retrieval speeds and storage structures that avoid data soiling without jeopardising security or intellectual property.
+Fueling the concept of a smart building, contemporary Document Management Systems(DMS) are reshaping how owners and facility managers collate and utilise their building's information.
+Each party benefits from increased access, faster retrieval speeds and storage structures that avoid data soiling without jeopardising security or intellectual property.

 A matter of particular interest to the built environment is the Governments introduction of new provisions detailing the conditions relating to the digital Golden Thread of information.
 This Golden Thread of Information will be a repository of centralised digital record-keeping for compliance data.
 Readily available to appropriate personnel, this single source of truth will hold all necessary documentation acquired throughout a building's lifecycle.
 Thankfully for those affected by the incoming legislation, modern digital DMS can store everything in one accessible location whilst generating and updating data in real time.

 The world of technology is forever reinventing itself.
 For this reason, finding and using a scalable platform is crucial.
 Building and business owners, operations and facility managers should all consider not just their current needs but also those of the future.
 As remote working endures, advancements in cyber security continue, and digital ecosystems evolve; impending technological advances and DMS scalability will become fundamental in how we store our information.